Fix Error HelpWindows error code repair guides

 If the Error Still Persists

-If Windows Update networking or system components are damaged, manual resets may not fully resolve repeated connection failures.
+If DNS, networking, or Windows Update components are damaged, manual resets may not fully stop repeated 0x8024401c errors.

 An automated Windows repair tool can scan for common Windows issues and repair them automatically.